Xyunyao/IDP_REST_tutorial/TUTORIAL_FILES/README.md

 Questions to answer:
 * Upon completing the basic tutorial answer these questions.
+  * How are the acceptance ratios between replicas?
+How do you know if these acceptance ratios are good?
+  * Do you have good similarity between contact matrices?
+If not how do you correct for this issue?
   * What differences do you observe between temperature replicas, as well as demultiplexed replicas?
   * Are your simulations converged and how do you know?
   * Try an observable of your interest, does this observable look converged, if not how can you overcome this discrepancy?